Jacob-Pickard/Quiz-App/README.md

         [X] Clarify the quiz categories to be more specific, make sure they actually relate to the PMP [X] Create a Scenario based question category
     - Technical Debt
-        [1] Standardized my JSONs
+        [1] changed questionsHandler.js to .jsx just for consistency [1] changed my question filetypes from .js > .json [1] Standardized my JSONs
         [1] Rename index.js in questions folder to be something more descriptive [1] Remove the random blogpost that was supposed to be for the JSON demonstration (it has no content)